About

 URBSENSE 2026 submissions will follow IEEE PerCom guidelines.

-All papers must be: at most 6 pages with the option of 1 additional page (maximum 7 pages total) of technical content,typeset in double-column IEEE format using 10pt fonts on US letter paper, with all fonts embedded.
+All papers must be: at most 6 pages (+1 extra page for purchase only - after acceptance) of technical content, typeset in double-column IEEE format using 10pt fonts on US letter paper, with all fonts embedded.

 URBSENSE will be held in conjunction with IEEE PerCom 2026.
-All accepted papers will be included in the Percom workshops proceedings and included and indexed in the IEEEXplo re digital library.
-At least one author will be required to have a full registration at the PerCom conference and present the paper during the workshop (either remotely or in location).
+All accepted papers will be included in the Percom workshops proceedings and included and indexed in the IEEEXplore digital library.
+At least one author will be required to have a full registration at the PerCom conference and present the paper during the workshop (note: remote presentations are not allowed).

 Journal Extension Opportunity